heybran/gtodo/README.md

 ```
 This will download the source code and install the application in your `$GOPATH/bin` directory.

-## After Installation
-Run `gtodo init` to generate an empty JSON file in your home directory to store todo tasks.

 ## Usage
+Be sure to run `gtodo init` to generate an empty JSON file in your home directory to store todo tasks.

 To use the application, simply run the `gtodo` command followed by one of the following subcommands:

-	•	`add`: Add a new task.
+- `add`: Add a new task.
-	•	`list`: List all tasks.
+- `list`: List all tasks.
-	•	`update`: Update the details of an existing task.
+- `update`: Update the details of an existing task.
-	•	`delete`: Delete a task.
+- `delete`: Delete a task.

 Each subcommand has its own set of options and arguments.
 Here are some examples of how to use the application:

 ```bash